nationalarchives/design-system/src/styles/icons/index.md

 {% from "_example.njk" import example %}

 Use icons sparingly to reinforce call to actions and support small pieces of information such as metadata.

+Don't rely on icons alone to convey meaning.

 Icons should appear alongside text at the same font size.

-Don't rely on icons alone to convey meaning.
+Icons on `tna-button` elements are itentionally slightly smaller.

 ## Call to action icons

 The main call to action button on a page can use an icon to add visual impact.
+Place the icon on the left of the button.

 Avoid using icons in all call to action buttons.

 {{ example({ group: "styles", item: "icons", example: "icon-button", html: true, nunjucks: false, open: false, size: "xxs" }) }}